tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 You will find page after page of instances of tcp pointing you to that file.

-Bringing up the class documentation for ``TcpNewReno`` and skipping to the list of TraceSources you will find
+Bringing up the class documentation for ``TcpSocketBase`` and skipping to the list of TraceSources you will find

   **TraceSources**